htranin/classificationXray/README.md

 (follow the instructions)

-Only after launching the previous command you can set <code>optimize_coeffs: 1</code> in <code>configfile.ini</code>, to perform the optimization.
-This may take a few hours, but you can interrupt it (Ctrl+C).
+Only after launching the previous command you can set <code>optimize_coeffs: 1</code> in <code>configfile.ini</code>, to perform the optimization if you wish to.
+This may take a few hours, but you may interrupt it before it converges (Ctrl+C).
 Then run again

 <code>python3 classify_new.py</code>